FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 NOMAD therefore offers powerful _tools_ and documentation on _best practices_ to help the parser developer manage each distinct responsibility.
 The exact solutions are, in the same order:

-1. `MatchingParser` - This class passes selects the file to be parsed.
-Since it interfaces with the NOMAD base directly, it will read most of the settings automatically in from there.
+1. `MatchingParser` - This class selects the file to be parsed.
+Since it interfaces with the NOMAD base directly, it will read in most of the settings automatically from there.
 2. `XMLParser` and co. / `TextParser` - There are several _reader classes_ for loading common source formats into Python data types.
 Examples include the `XMLParser` and `HDF5Parser`.
 We will demonstrate `XMLParser` in [Parsing Hierarchical Tree Formats](parser_plugins.md#getting-the-data).
 Plain text files, meanwhile, involve an additional _matching step_ via the `TextParser`.
 More on this in [From Text to Hierarchies](parser_plugins.md#from-text-to-hierarchies).
 3. `MappingAnnotationModel` - This is arguably the most involved part for the parser developer, as this is where the external data gets further semantically enriched and standardized.
 It requires doamin expertise to understand the relationship between the data fields in the source file and the [NOMAD-Simulations schema](nomad_simulations.md).
 If step 2 went well, this step only involves _annotating_ the target schema via `MappingAnnotationModel`.
 More on this in [Mapping a to Schema](parser_plugins.md#mapping-a-to-schema).
 4. [NOMAD-Simulations schema](nomad_simulations.md) / `MappingAnnotationModel` - The `MSection`s and `utils.py` in the schema provide _normalizers_ and _helper functions_ to alleviate most of the data mangling.
-For small amendments*, use `MappingAnnotationModel.operator`.
+For small amendments, use the mapping approach described in [Via Mapping](parser_plugins.md#via-mapping).
 For larger ones, consider extending the schema as covered in [Extending NOMAD-Simulations](schema_plugins.md).
 5. `MetainfoParser` - this _converter_ bridges the annotated schema from step 3 with the reader classes in step 2. `MetainfoParser.data_object` contains the final `ArchiveSection` that is stored under `archive.data`.

 In the next section, we will briefly illustrate how `MatchingParser`, `XMLParser`, and `MetainfoParser` interconnect, as well as flesh out some setup details.

 ## Assembling a Parser Class

-Throughout this subsection, we will step-by-step illustrate the process of building out a parser using the VASP XML output format as an example.
+Throughout this subsection, we will provide a step-by-step guide of the process for building out a parser using the VASP XML output format as an example.
 The code snippets provided below should go under `src/nomad_parser_vasp/parsers/`, in a file clarifying the use, e.g. `xml_parser.py`.

 ### Hooking up a Parser

 As denoted in step 1, the parser first has to read in the file contents as passed through by the NOMAD base.
-The directives for selecting _mainfiles_ are passed on via an interaction cascades from `nomad.yaml` > `ParserEntryPoint` > `MatchingParser`.
+The directives for selecting _mainfiles_ are passed on via an interaction cascade from `nomad.yaml` > `ParserEntryPoint` > `MatchingParser`.

 !!! info "What are mainfiles?"
     Mainfiles are files by which an expert / program can determine the code used / the parser to use.